bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js132">132.
 Find the Area of an Ellipse</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>This program calculates the area of an ellipse given its semi-major axis (a) and
+<p>This program calculates the area of an ellipse given its semi-major axis (&alpha;) and
-semi-minor axis (b).
+semi-minor axis (&beta;).
 The formula for the area of an ellipse is;
 <span class="consolas">&pi; &ast; &alpha; &ast; &beta;</span>.</p>
 <h3>Function to calculate the area of an ellipse</h3>
 <pre>